seawatts/cove/apps/hub/README.md

 - **Telemetry Throughput**: 1000+ records/second with batching
 - **Memory Usage**: <100MB typical footprint
 - **Database**: SQLite WAL mode for concurrent reads/writes

+## Auto-Upgrade System

+The hub includes a built-in auto-upgrade system that allows updating from the web UI.

+### Features

+- **Version Check**: Check for updates from npm registry
+- **One-Click Upgrade**: Upgrade to latest version with automatic restart
+- **Web UI Integration**: Version display and upgrade buttons in Hub Management page

+### How It Works

+1. Navigate to the Hub Management page in the web app
+2. Click "Check for Updates" to see if a newer version is available
+3. If an update is available, click "Upgrade to vX.X.X"
+4. The hub will:
+   - Download and install the latest version via `bun update @cove/hub`
+   - Exit with code 42 to signal restart needed
+   - Automatically restart (if using wrapper script or systemd with `Restart=always`)

+### API Endpoints

+The system router provides:

+- `system.getCurrentVersion` - Get current hub version
+- `system.checkForUpdates` - Check npm registry for updates
+- `system.upgradeHub` - Trigger upgrade and restart

+### Deployment Considerations

+For automatic restart after upgrade, use one of:

+1. **Wrapper Script**: The `start-hub.sh` script monitors exit code 42 and restarts
+2. **Systemd**: Configure with `Restart=always` in the service file
+3. **Process Manager**: Use PM2, supervisor, or similar with auto-restart enabled

 ## User Management & Authentication